What is the right kitchen bench for you?

 Marble, for example, will comfortably find a home in a French provincial kitchen, whereas stainless steel is likely to be better suited to a contemporary, minimalist kitchen.
 It also has to suit your lifestyle.

-If you are a serious cook stay away from laminate and stainless steel which are easily scratched and look more durable and heat resistant materials like granite and quartz.
+If you are a serious cook stay away from laminate and stainless steel as they are easily scratched.
+Instead, look for more durable and heat resistant materials like granite and quartz.

 Leaving spillage of juice on a marble bench could cause a permanent stain as it can eat away at the protective coating.